megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-nodes.md

 This operation returns a List of Nodes from your cluster

--   listNodesByLabels: this operation lists the nodes by labels on a kubernetes cluster
+-   `listNodesByLabels`: this operation lists the nodes by labels on a kubernetes cluster

 <!-- -->